mwiens91/scientific-research-practices-code/src/core_science_model/README.md

 published results from agents that have investigated **novel hypotheses**.
 Each tested hypothesis has a **tally**.
-When a novel result is published, its corresponding "tested hypothesis" starts at a tally of 1.
-When agents attempt to replicate a tested hypothesis and publish their results, they add 1 to its tally if their replication attempt was successful or subtract 1 from its tally if their replication attempt was unsuccessful.
+When a novel result is published, its corresponding "tested hypothesis" starts at a tally of 1 if the result was positive and -1 if the result was negative.
+When agents attempt to **replicate** a tested hypothesis and publish their results, they add 1 to its tally if the result was positive or subtract 1 from its tally if the result was negative.

 The model starts with one or more hypotheses with corresponding tallies and proceeds in discrete time steps.
 Each time step, every agent